scale-it/algo-builder/docs/guide/README.md

         yarn add @algo-builder/algob
         yarn run algob init .

     The `init` command expects a directory where to initialize the workspace and creates sample project files there.
-Refer to [/docs/guide/README](docs/guide#project-initialization) for more information.

 1. Verify if it was installed correctly: